Azure AD Connect stopped syncing to Azure AD. Looking in Azure AD Connect Synchronization Service…

 Conclusion

-In this article, you learned how to get mailbox size greater than in Office 365.
-Connect to Exchange Online PowerShell and run the cmdlet, as shown in the article.
-The comparison operator greater than is great to use.
+You learned how to get mailbox size greater than in Microsoft 365.
+First, connect to Exchange Online PowerShell and run the correct command to get the results.
+The PowerShell comparison operator greater than is excellent to use.

 Did you enjoy this article?
 You may also like Outlook prompts for password after migration to Office 365.
 Don’t forget to follow us and share this article.